 Organisations seeking Complementary Services funding for a project should:

 - engage with their local Rural Support Trust

 - ensure projects complement existing wellbeing services in their region

 - have a proven track record to deliver the proposed service

 - have a key person who can drive the project.

-We funded the first pilot project in mid-2020.
-It supported the wellbeing of rural mothers with young children in the Bay of Plenty.
+More than 15 projects have been funded around NZ since the fund was established.
+The first grant was made in mid-2020.
+It was for a pilot project supporting the wellbeing of rural mothers with young children in the Bay of Plenty.

 Case study: Rural mothers’ initiative [PDF, 1.4 MB]

 If you have questions about Complementary Services funding, email email@example.com